Pablo-source/ggplot2-visualizations/README.md

 ### AE Attendances by type by month and year including a smooth line

-We can also include a regression line for each of the individual facettted plots:
+We can also include a regression line for each of the individual facettted plots, as in "09 AE Attendances_by_year_geom_smooth.R", by using facet_wrap(~Year), group = Year and specially adding this new layer to the ggplot "geom_smooth(se = TRUE, colour = "darkorchid1" as shown below:

 ![18_AE_Attendances_facet_wrap_smooth](https://user-images.githubusercontent.com/76554081/216657329-3bf3f51b-0d51-4c08-b9a7-a1278891a726.png)